Motoki0705/3D-Tennis-Lab/development/player_analysis/dino_faster_rcnn/README.md

 - The `resolution_mix_scheduler` callback linearly increases the probability of sampling high-resolution transforms from 0.0 to 1.0 over the training epochs (configurable).
 - Dataloaders are reloaded every epoch so workers pick up updated mix ratios.

+Fixed Aspect Ratio

+- You can force a fixed output aspect ratio via `data.aspect_ratio`.
+- Accepts a float (W/H) like `1.0`, `1.7778`, or a string like `"16:9"`.
+- The pipeline rescales to the specified long edge (`data.image_size`) and letterboxes to `(target_w, target_h)` so that width/height equals the configured ratio.
+Bounding boxes are adjusted by Albumentations.